By: Patti Lynn

 Attorney Melnick gave an opening statement for the defense.
 He outlined how his client, a naïve woman, maybe not be very intelligent, was manipulated.
-Diane Glasser manipulated her, Mayor Michael Udine, of Parkland, manipulated her, and Shawn Chait manipulated her.
+Diane Glasser manipulated her, Mayor Michael Udine of Parkland manipulated her, and Shawn Chait manipulated her.

 Mr. Melnick stated that Patte Atkins-Grad was always in favor of the development, and everyone knew her position.
 That’s not exactly true.
-In fact, in campaign meetings in 2006, Patte Atkins-Grad refused to state what her position was on the golf course development.
+In fact, in campaign meetings in 2006, Patte Atkins-Grad refused to state her position on the golf course development.
 Her words were, “It might come before me on the commission, so I’m not allowed to say how I would vote.”
 Oh really?

 The first witness was from Verizon telephone.
 She outlined the great number of phone calls that transpired between Atkins-Grad and Shawn Chait.
 There were more than 250.

 The second witness was Patte’s friend, neighbor, and campaign treasurer, Marilyn Beyer.
 She acknowledged that she only saw copies of checks donated to the campaign, never the actual checks.
 She also never disbursed funds from the campaign account.
-The deposits and withdrawals were all done by candidate Patte Atkins-Grad.
+The deposits and withdrawals were all made by candidate Patte Atkins-Grad.
 An important part of her testimony was that the City of Tamarac provided her with a notebook of instructions for a campaign treasurer.
-She also stated that Atkins-Grad received a notebook too, but she, Mrs. Beyer, didn’t know what was in it.
+She also stated that Atkins-Grad received a notebook, but she, Mrs. Beyer, didn’t know what was in it.

 Tomorrow, day 4, the first witness is scheduled to be Tamarac Commissioner Diane Glasser.
-Glasser was Ms Atkins-Grad’s campaign manager for her first campaign.
+Glasser was Ms. Atkins-Grad’s campaign manager for her first campaign.
 The defense has emphasized Glasser’s political qualifications.
 She was the Vice-Mayor of Tamarac, a State Committee Woman for Broward County Democrats, and a representative to the National Democratic Party.